debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/power-consumption/README.md

 The **consumption** parameter in the tracker must be reset to 0 before resetting the state of the backend.
 :::

-The application can then send [downlink tracker command](https://dx-api.thingpark.io/location-trackercommand/latest/swagger-ui/index.html?shortUrl=tpdx-location-trackercommand-api-contract.json) to reset the state of the backend.
+The application can then send the following [backend API command](https://dx-api.thingpark.io/location-trackercommand/latest/swagger-ui/index.html?shortUrl=tpdx-location-trackercommand-api-contract.json) to reset the state of the backend.

-The API documentation of downlink tracker command is [here](https://dx-api.thingpark.io/location-trackercommand/latest/doc/index.html).
+The API documentation of backend commands is [here](https://dx-api.thingpark.io/location-trackercommand/latest/doc/index.html).
 The URLs above are for ThingPark Location for community platform.
 For other platforms, see [here](/D-Reference/ThingParkLocationURLs/).

 ```
 ------------------------------ Snippet begin ------------------------------